 On May 1, 2015, Cavco acquired certain assets and liabilities of Fairmont Homes.
 Fairmont Homes, headquartered in Nappanee, Indiana, is a builder of manufactured and modular homes and park model RVs, with manufacturing plants in Indiana and Minnesota.
-This transaction was accounted for as a business combination and will provide additional home production capabilities and increased distribution into new markets in the Midwest, the western Great Plains states, the Northeast and several provinces in Canada.
+This transaction was accounted for as a business combination and provides additional home production capabilities and increased distribution into new markets in the Midwest, the western Great Plains states, the Northeast and several provinces in Canada.

-The Company operates 19 homebuilding facilities located in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Montevideo, Minnesota; Nappanee, Indiana; Lafayette, Tennessee; Martinsville and Rocky Mount, Virginia; Douglas, Georgia; Plant City and Ocala, Florida.
+The Company operates 19 homebuilding facilities located in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Montevideo, Minnesota (2); Nappanee, Indiana; Lafayette, Tennessee; Martinsville and Rocky Mount, Virginia; Douglas, Georgia; Plant City and Ocala, Florida.
 The majority of the homes produced are sold to and distributed by independently owned retailers located primarily throughout the United States and Canada.
 In addition, our homes are sold through 45 Company-owned U.S. retail locations.

 We continually review our product offerings throughout the combined organization and strive to improve product designs, production methods and marketing strategies.
-The supportive response to the past and recent acquisitions has been encouraging.
-We plan to continue our consistent focus on developing synergies among all operations.
-Overall, we believe that these expansions and ongoing improvements will provide positive long-term strategic benefits for the Company.
+The supportive response to the past and recent acquisitions has been encouraging and we believe that these expansions provide positive long-term strategic benefits for the Company.
+We plan to continue our consistent focus on developing synergies among all operations, which continue to have significant organic growth potential.